Zambia Railways: History

 Another major bridge was required to cross the Kafue River and the 427 m long Kafue Railway Bridge, the longest on the Rhodesia Railways or Zambian Railways network, was completed in 1906.

 The line reached Broken Hill (Kabwe) in 1906 and Ndola in the Copperbelt in 1909 (connecting to Sakania in the Belgian Congo), some 20 years before the first large-scale copper mines opened there.

 Zambia Railways operates the Mulobezi Railway, a branch line from Livingstone, built as a private timber line.

 In the mid-1960s, spurred by the Rhodesian UDI crisis, the newly independent Zambia split its railways off from Rhodesia Railways, and Zambia Railways came into being.

 Railway Systems of Zambia

-Railway Systems of Zambia Limited (RSZ) is a private company incorporated and registered in Zambia.
-It is a subsidiary of NLPI Ltd (NLPI), an investment holding company.
+Railway Systems of Zambia Limited (RSZ) was a private company incorporated and registered in Zambia.
+It is a subsidiary of NLPI Ltd, an investment holding company.

 The NLPI Consortium participated in a tender in respect of the Zambia Railways Concession.
 The Consortium was declared the winner with the signing of the Freight Concession Agreement on 14 February 2003.

 The Concession was to operate for a period of 20 years with a possible extension for a further 10 years.
 However, in September 2012, the government revoked the concession and Zambia Railways resumed control.

 International links

 There are no current international passenger services of the ZR, only of the TAZARA railway.
-Some tour companies have run special services on the ZR network.